 If you enjoy making and eating apple butter, now is the time!
 The Collingswood Farmers’ Market vendor Wm.
 Schober & Sons is offering a variety of apples.
 I used Cortland and Empire apples, as well as a splash of their apple cider for this apple butter recipe.

-Try a smear of apple butter on lightly toasted sourdough bread, topped with your favorite sharp cheddar cheese or a generous sprinkle of flaky sea salt.
-My go-to cheese is a creamy English cheddar with mustard seed and ale known as ‘red dragon’ from Whole Foods.
+Try a smear of apple butter on toasted sourdough, topped with your favorite sharp cheddar cheese or a generous sprinkle of flaky sea salt.
+My go-to cheese is a creamy English cheddar with brown mustard seeds and ale known as Red Dragon.

 yield: 3½ - 4 pints